Nine Treasures

-Nine Treasures (九宝 or 九大圣器 (jiǔ bǎo or jiǔ dà shèng qì)) is a folk metal group with members mostly from the autonomous region of Inner Mongolia.
+Nine Treasures (九宝 or 九大圣器 (jiǔ bǎo or jiǔ dà shèng qì)) is a Chinese folk metal group with members mostly from the autonomous region of Inner Mongolia.
 Founded in 2010, the group combines traditional Mongolian music with heavy metal, notably using traditional instruments and overtone singing techniques.

 History

 Origin

 The group was formed in 2010 in Hailar District of Inner Mongolia in China.

 The name of the group refers to the nine materials evoked in ancient Mongolian poems as favoring luck (gold, silver, bronze, iron, agate, amber, jade, pearl and coral).
 The name was proposed by a former member of the group who currently plays in the group Hanggai; the group considers the name auspicious.

 In May 2012, the band released their first album 十丈铜嘴 Arvan Ald Guulin Honshoor at Mort Productions Beijing, an extreme metal record label created in 2001 and located in Shijingshan District, China.
 The album was reissued in 2015 under the title Arvan Ald Guulin Hunshoor for easy export.
 The reissue was done independently through Bandcamp.